-Take the salmon out of the fridge about 30 minutes before you want to start cooking.
-I then sprinkled the salmon with the Wasabi and Lime rub.
+- Take the salmon out of the fridge about 30 minutes before you want to start cooking.
+Sprinkled the salmon with the Wasabi and Lime rub.
 Next time I do this I would add the rub and let it marinate for a couple of hours.
 You need to soak your wooden plank for at least a couple of hours so add the rub to the salmon at the same time.

 - Light your coals and prepare both an indirect and direct area on your BBQ.
 Whilst the coals are getting up to cooking temperature prepare your vegetables.

 - With the Asparagus just drizzle some olive oil over them and season with a little salt.
 To prepare the salad julienne the carrot and mange tout and add to a bowl.
 Slice the spring onion in diagonal strips and add to the bowl.
 Finally, drizzle over the groundnut oil and add the flaked almonds and mix well.
 Put to one side until you are ready to serve.